-Donald L. Miller is the New York Times bestselling author of nine books, the John Henry MacCracken Professor of History at Lafayette College in Pennsylvania, and one of the most respected authorities on World War II and US History.
-His books have been nominated for, and won, a variety of awards and he is a frequent consultant and adviser on historical productions, including those for PBS and HBO.
+Donald L. Miller is the New York Times bestselling author of ten books, the John Henry MacCracken Emeritus Professor of History at Lafayette College in Pennsylvania, and one of the most respected authorities on World War II, the Civil War, and Modern US History.
+His books have been nominated for, and won many awards and he is a frequent consultant and adviser on historical productions, including those for PBS and HBO.

-Miller has also served as a writer and historical consultant for many film and TV productions, including the award-winning documentaries Ulysses S. Grant, and Abe and Mary, the story of Abe and Mary Lincoln.
-The History Channel’s WWII in HD, based upon Miller’s The Story of WWII won 3 Emmys, and The Air War, which was inspired by his book Masters of the Air, which was critically acclaimed.
+Miller has also served as a writer and historical consultant for dozens of film and TV productions, including the award-winning documentaries Ulysses S. Grant, and Abe and Mary, the story of Abe and Mary Lincoln.
+The History Channel’s WWII in HD, based upon Miller’s The Story of WWII won 3 Emmys, and The Air War was inspired by his book Masters of the Air, which was critically acclaimed.
 Miller also wrote the script for the History Channel’s show, The Night of the Long Knives.
 His contributions to PBS’s “American Experience” series include The Bombing of Germany, Victory in the Pacific (nominated for three Emmys).
 His PBS program America, 1900 won a Peabody Award for excellence in programming.
 Miller also co-produced, wrote, and hosted “A Biography of America,” a twenty-six-part series for PBS.

 Miller has won six awards for excellence in teaching, five fellowships from the National Endowment for the Humanities, and a number of prestigious book awards.
-He was a resident scholar at All Souls College, Oxford, and was also named the Crayenborgh Lecturer at Leiden University, The Netherlands.
+He was a resident scholar at All Souls College, Oxford, and was the Crayenborgh Lecturer at Leiden University, The Netherlands.
 He also lectured internationally for the U.S. State Department and the Smithsonian Institution.

-In addition to his teaching and writing duties, he is a member of the Board of Trustees of St. Vincent College and the National Museum of the Mighty Eighth Air Force.
+In addition to his teaching and writing duties, he is a member Emeritus of the Board of Trustees of St. Vincent College and the National Museum of the Mighty Eighth Air Force.
 He is a member and cofounder of the Presidential Counselors, an advisory board to the CEO of the National World War II Museum and a Fellow and Seminar Leader of the prestigious Gilder Lehrman Institute of American History.
 Miller received his PhD from the University of Maryland and joined the Lafayette College faculty in 1978.
-He has also taught at Cornell University’s School for Industrial and Labor Relations, the Graduate School of the University of Pennsylvania, the Graduate Center of the City University of New York, and Oxford University.
+He has also taught at Cornell University, the Graduate School of the University of Pennsylvania, the Graduate Center of the City University of New York, and Oxford University.
 He is the recipient of an honorary degree of Doctor of Humane Letters from St. Vincent College and Outstanding Alumni awards from the University of Maryland and Ohio University.
 His essays and reviews have appeared in the NY Times, the Washington Post, and other national publications.

 Following Hurricane Katrina, he appeared on CNN and National Public Radio and was quoted by a number of national publications, including The New York Times, for his writings on American and European urban disasters, including the Great Chicago Fire and the destruction by bombing of the World War II cities of Japan and Germany.